 Admission is nominal – note that the museum has excellent air conditioning.
 This museum is closed on Mondays and national holidays.

-Madame Tussauds Bangkok is located on the 4th floor of the Siam Center shopping mall.
-Perhaps not the normal location when you think of wax museums but it is Bangkok and there are some unsual and interesting attractions located in shopping centers (think Snow Town Bangkok at Gateway Ekkamai and Sea Life Bangkok Ocean World – an aquarium in the basement of Siam Paragon, just to name a few).
+Madame Tussauds Bangkok is located on the 7th floor (in this mall the floors are called ‘labs”) of the Siam Discovery Center shopping mall (across from the Virgin Fitness Center).
+Perhaps not the normal location when you think of wax museums but it is Bangkok and there are some unusual and interesting attractions located in shopping centers (think Snow Town Bangkok at Gateway Ekkamai and Sea Life Bangkok Ocean World – an aquarium in the basement of Siam Paragon, just to name a few).
 With a storied history dating back some 250+ years – this Madame Tussauds is Asia’s 4th location.

 Numerous personalities who have strongly influenced culture and media over the past 100 or so years are represented.
 Unlike other Madame Tussauds around the world, this one features several wax sculptures of former Thai royalty.
 Like other wax museums we have visited – it can be a bit discomforting as you walk among the sculptures – especially if it is not to crowded – constantly thinking you are being watched.